aparnaullas97/grn-benchmark/src/diffcorr/Wiki.md

 The dataset was downloaded using the GEOquery package.
 It includes microarray-based experiments measuring mRNA, genomic DNA, and protein abundance, as well as nonarray techniques such as NGS data, serial analysis of gene expression (SAGE), and mass spectrometry proteomic data.

 #### Methadology
-1. Preprocessing (See above for the steps in detail)
+1. Preprocessing (See [README.md](https://github.com/aparnaullas97/grn-benchmark/blob/main/src/diffcorr/README.md) for the steps in detail)
 2. Correlation using Spearman Rank
 3. Constructed co-expression network using the igraph package
 4. Graph Clustering